 Ulcerative colitis is a long-term condition where the colon and rectum become inflamed.

-The colon is the large intestine (bowel) and the rectum is the end of the bowel where stools are stored.
+The colon is the large intestine (bowel) and the rectum is the end of the bowel where poo is stored.

 Small ulcers can develop on the colon's lining, and can bleed and produce pus.

 You may also experience extreme tiredness (fatigue), loss of appetite and weight loss.

 The severity of the symptoms varies, depending on how much of the rectum and colon is inflamed and how severe the inflammation is.